 Development of the Research Proposal

 Sponsor guidelines for funding applications vary widely.
-AUC's Office of Sponsored Programs (OSP) can assist in ensuring that the proposal's guidelines are followed carefully and that submission deadlines are met.
+AUC's Office of Sponsored Programs (OSP) can assist in ensuring that the proposal's guidelines are followed carefully and that submission requirements and deadlines are met.
 Failure to meet the sponsor's requirements can be grounds for immediate dismissal by the sponsor.

 The proposal, including any research and funding issues, should also be discussed between the researcher and the appropriate department chair and dean (for teaching faculty) or center director (for research faculty).